-Our approach to achieving these goals is, in the short term, to hold regular mini-events where we learn/teach new skills, such as our Tenderfood series and our group hikes.
-We’re also raising money for scholarships so we can start right away with helping a few students reduce their sticker price.
+Our approach to achieving these goals is, in the short term, to hold regular mini-events where we learn/teach new skills, such as our Tenderfood series.
+We’ve also raised money for scholarships so we could start right away with helping a few students reduce their sticker price.
 In the long term, we’re developing a study-away site where students can spend a semester immersed in sustainable living, earning college credit to learn skills necessary for self-reliance and responsible citizenship.
 This experience will essentially be homesteading– we’ll grow our own food, cook for ourselves, and maintain infrastructure to produce our own energy.
 Students’ work toward these ends will be in exchange for that semester’s tuition, making this a debt-free semester or pretty close.
 Think of it as a study abroad experience that doesn’t require leaving the country or taking out loans: students will get to live in a culture that is likely dramatically different from their own, earn affordable college credit, and learn useful life skills.
 To answer a common question, a day-in-the-life will go something like this:

 9am – 12pm: Work Teams (Fields, Kitchen, or Maintenance)